onepub-dev/dcli/README.md

 2) If the scripts directory contains a `pubspec.yaml` use it.
 3) If 1) and 2) fail then create a default virtual pubspec definition.

-So what happens if you have multiple DShell scripts in a single directory and a classic pubspec.yaml file?
+So what happens if you have multiple DCli scripts in a single directory and a classic pubspec.yaml file?
 ```
 cli> ls
 hello_world.art